pelican-eggs/eggs/bots/discord/PterodiscordBot/Python/README.md

 ## Authors
 - parkervcp - Original author of the Python egg.
-- Poseidon281 - Customizations for this Discord bot egg.
+- [Poseidon](https://github.com/Poseidon281) - Customizations for this Discord bot egg and the making of the [Bot](https://github.com/Poseidon281/Pterodactyl-Discord-Bot).